The following breakdown is written in conjunction with our Transfer Livestock Subsidies to Native Animal & Habitat Restoration Projects Petition.

 The U.S. Department of Agriculture (USDA) spends more than $25 billion annually on subsidies for farm businesses, with most of these agricultural subsidies going to farmers of wheat, corn, soybeans, rice, & cotton.
 Roughly a million farmers and landowners receive federal subsidies, but the payments are heavily tilted toward the largest producers.

-According to the Cato Institute, upwards of $30 billion taxpayer dollars a year are funneled into cash subsides to farmers and owners of farmland each year.
+According to the Cato Institute, upwards of $30 billion taxpayer dollars per year are funneled into cash subsides to farmers and owners of farmland each year.
 Seventy-two percent goes to the ten largest subsidized farms, effectively countering the original New Deal intention of supporting small family farmers.

 In the meat industry, subsidized feed grain (i.e. “field corn“) has significantly altered the cow-calf industry.
 Cheap feed grain encourages concentrated feedlot systems.
 500,000 head of cattle in one feed yard is not unheard of today.